 Solvent is a liquid applied to PVC pipe so two pieces soften enough to fuse together.
 However, the solvent can weaken pipe if not applied correctly.
 Manufacturers provide detailed application instructions that help prevent such failures.
 Specifically, these instructions state solvent should be applied in a thin layer.
 Any excess should be pushed away from the fitting and wiped from the pipe’s exterior surface.
 Manufacturers also specify a minimum 24-hour curing time before pressurizing a piping system.
 If more solvent is used, more curing time is required.

 These basic requirements were critical when we investigated a water damage loss at a medical practice.
 A few days after a plumbing company moved a sink a few feet down a wall, the water line below the building’s concrete slab failed.
 Was the loss caused by the work of the plumbing company?

-During my investigation, we learned the crew fabricated a pipe extension using a tee fitting, a short section of PVC pipe, and a new angle valve.
+During our investigation, we learned the crew fabricated a pipe extension using a tee fitting, a short section of PVC pipe, and a new angle valve.
 The work, which was assembled using solvent welding, occurred above the structure’s floor slab.

 Inspecting the failed pipe below the slab, we made several discoveries.
 The compromised fitting contained a large amount of puddled, hardened solvent.
-The pipe’s exterior also showed red paint and foam overspray. we could clearly see a small, ballooned-out area where the rupture occurred.
-These discoveries told me the plumbing company’s renovation work did not lead to this loss.
+The pipe’s exterior also showed red paint and foam overspray.
+We could clearly see a small, ballooned-out area where the rupture occurred.
+These discoveries told us the plumbing company’s renovation work did not lead to this loss.
 Rather, it was caused by faulty installation of the building’s plumbing system during construction.